 }

-The updateEmail and updatePassword methods facilitate updates to their respective fields in the state by creating a new, immutable copy of UserProfileUiState with the altered values.
-This pattern helps prevent unintended side effects and makes managing the state easier.
+updateEmail and updatePassword update their respective fields by creating a new, immutable copy of UserProfileUiState with the changed value — a pattern that helps prevent unintended side effects and keeps state management simpler.

-When submitProfileUpdates is called, it uses these validation methods to determine the validity of profile updates.
-If they pass validation, it proceeds with handling the valid state, potentially by communicating with a repository or service to update the user profile in a database or backend system.
-Conversely, if the validation fails, the method handles the invalid state, possibly by editing the UserProfileUiState with relevant error messages for display to the user.
+When submitProfileUpdates runs, it calls those validation methods to check both fields.
+If both pass, it proceeds to handle the valid state — potentially calling out to a repository or service to update the profile in a database or backend.
+If validation fails, it handles the invalid state instead, possibly by updating UserProfileUiState with error messages to show the user.

 @Composable